iamnakul133/React_Practice/Intro.md

 ##
 Components is a UI that has it own logic and appearance
 ##
-React is a javascript function that returns markup
+React Component is a javascript function that returns markup

 Component ex-